dharmab/skyeye/docs/CONTRIBUTING.md

 Launch the DCS server and SRS server.
 Load a mission on the DCS server.
 TODO better guide for this stuff.

-Download an OpenAI Whisper model from [Hugging Face](https://huggingface.co/ggerganov/whisper.cpp/tree/main).
-The larger models have better accuracy but worse performance.
-I recommend trying a "medium.en" model as a starting point.
-You can put this model next to `skyeye.exe`.
+You will need to download an OpenAI Whisper model.
+The main source of these models is [Hugging Face](https://huggingface.co/ggerganov/whisper.cpp/tree/main)] The larger models have better accuracy but higher memory consumption and take longer to recognize text.
+There are also faster distilled models available [here](https://huggingface.co/distil-whisper/distil-medium.en#whispercpp), [although these have some quality trade-offs with the library used in this software.](https://github.com/ggerganov/whisper.cpp/tree/master/models#distilled-models).
+Whichever model you choose, put the next to `skyeye.exe`.

 Run SkyEye by passing command line flags to `skyeye.exe`.
 You can run `./skyeye.exe -help` for some hints.
 A simple example: